 Safety is paramount on your cycling adventures.
 Here are the essentials:

-- A helmet suited to your riding style (road, gravel or mountain bike)
+- A helmet adapted to your riding style (road, gravel or mountain bike)

 - Sunglasses to protect your eyes from UV rays and insects

-- Reflective vest for visibility, especially at dawn and dusk
+- A reflective vest to be visible, especially at dawn and dusk

 - A compact first-aid kit (including a survival blanket)

-For family trips, make sure that every member of the family is properly equipped, from the youngest to the oldest.
+For family trips, make sure that every member is properly equipped, from the youngest to the oldest.

 Essential socks, underwear and accessories

-Don't overlook those little details that make all the difference:
+Don't overlook these small details that make all the difference:

-- Cycling / sports socks: to prevent blisters and improve comfort
+- Cycling / sports socks: prevent blisters and improve comfort

-- Technical underwear if you keep something under your shorts: they prevent chafing over long distances.
+- Technical underwear if you keep something under your shorts: to avoid chafing over long distances

-And don't forget to pack a lightweight hat that will fit under your helmet on chilly mornings.
+Don't forget to pack a lightweight cap that will fit under your helmet on cool mornings.

 Preparing your bivouac for the night